-Description of the proficiency level

-Examples of tasks achieved by students at this proficiency level

-Level 3 (from 577 to 661 scale points)

-Students working at Level 3 demonstrate the capacity to work independently when using computers as information gathering and management tools.
+Description of the proficiency level Examples of tasks achieved by students at this proficiency level Level 3 (from 577 to 661 scale points) Students working at Level 3 demonstrate the capacity to work independently when using computers as information gathering and management tools.
 These students select the most appropriate information source to meet a specified purpose, retrieve information from given electronic sources to answer concrete questions, and follow instructions to use conventionally recognized software commands to edit, add content to, and reformat information products.
 They recognize that the credibility of web-based information can be influenced by the identity, expertise, and motives of the creators of the information.

-- Identify that a generic greeting in an email suggests that the sender does not know the recipient - Explain the disadvantages of using a communication tool for a particular communicative context - Evaluate the reliability of information presented on a crowdsourced website - Identify when content published on the internet may be biased as a result of a publisher's content guidelines or advertising revenue directing content - Explain the purpose of explicitly labelling sponsored content published on the internet websites - Select relevant information according to given criteria to include in a website - Explain the benefit of a common information organization and retrieval system - Know what information is useful to include when recording a source of information from the internet - Use generic online mapping software to represent text information as a map route - Select an appropriate website navigation structure for given content - Select and adapt some relevant information from given sources when creating a poster - Demonstrate control of image layout when creating a poster - Demonstrate control of color and contrast to support readability of a poster - Demonstrate control of text layout when creating a presentation

-Level 4 (Above 661 scale points)

-Students working at Level 4 select the most relevant information to use for communicative purposes.
+Students working at Level 3, for example: Identify that a generic greeting in an email suggest that the sender does not know the recipient Explain the disadvantages of using a communication tool for a particular communicative context Evaluate the reliability of information presented or a crowdsourced website Identify when content published on the internet may be biased as a result of a publisher's contert guidelines or advertising revenue directing contert Explain the purpose of explicitly labelling sponsore content published on the internet websites Select relevant information according to give criteria to include in a website Explain the benefit of a common information organization and retrieval system Know what information is useful to include where recording a source of information from the internet.
+Use generic online mapping software to represent text information as a map route Select an appropriate website navigation structure for given content Demonstrate control of color and contrast the support readability of a poster Demonstrate control of text layout when creating a poster Demonstrate control of text layout when creating a presentation Level 4 (Above 661 scale points) Students working at Level 4 select the most relevant information to use for communicative purposes.
 They evaluate usefulness of information based on criteria associated with need and evaluate the reliability of information based on its content and probable origin.
 These students create information products that demonstrate a consideration of audience and communicative purpose.
 They also use appropriate software features to restructure and present information in a manner that is consistent with presentation conventions.
 They then adapt that information to suit the needs of an audience.
 Students working at Level 4 demonstrate awareness of problems that can arise regarding the use of proprietary information on the internet.

-- Evaluate the reliability of information intended to promote a product on a commercial website - Select and use relevant images to represent a three-stage process in a presentation - Select and use relevant images to support information presented in a digital poster - Select from sources and adapt text for a presentation so that it suits a specified audience and purpose - Demonstrate control of color to support the communicative purpose of a presentation - Use text layout and formatting features to denote the role of elements in an information poster - Create a balanced layout of text and images for an information sheet - Recognize the difference between legal, technical, and social requirements when using images on a website - Explain that passwords can be encrypted and decrypted
+Students working at Level 4, for example: Evaluate the reliability of information intended to promote a product on a commercial website Select and use relevant images to represent a three-stage process in a presentation Select and use relevant images to support information presented in a digital poster Select from sources and adapt text for a presentation so that it suits a specified audience and purpose Demonstrate control of color to support the communicative purpose of a presentation Use text layout and formatting features to deno the role of elements in an information poster Create a balanced layout of text and images for a information sheet Recognize the difference between legal, technic and social requirements when using images on website Explain that passwords can be encrypted an decrypted